 Hardy Amies and Richard Whiteley discuss the latest in men’s fashions in this Calendar News piece originally broadcast on 20th April, 1977.
 The short interview takes place outside the old Hepworth’s building in Leeds.

-Tyne Tees Television Six Five news feature about a fashion show at the new Hilton Hotel in London held by the Darlington company Patons and Baldwin who produced wool, yarn and knitting patterns for home knitters.
+Tyne Tees Television Six Five news feature, originally broadcast on 1 june 1968, about a fashion show at the new Hilton Hotel in London held by the Darlington company Patons and Baldwin who produced wool, yarn and knitting patterns for home knitters.
 The fashion show promotes their new sales product, American knitting needles called “Supersonics”.

 This light-hearted Calendar News item investigates the fashions of Carnaby, a small village near Bridlington, East Yorkshire, and whether or not they compare to those of Carnaby Street in London.
 Liz Fox reports.